History of Disney Channel: 2020–present: Decline in the cord-cutting era

-From January 6, 2020, Disney Channel went completely commercial-free on weeknights and weekend mornings.
+Starting on January 6, 2020, Disney Channel went completely commercial-free on weeknights and weekend mornings.
 This move saw the removal of most pre-show wand IDs, while promos for new episodes and movies avoided showing a given time for the premiere.
 Disney Channel largely returned to half-hour series timeslots with commercials throughout 2021.

 Throughout 2020, Disney Channel lost 33% of cable viewers due to the success of Disney+, resulting in various channels shutting down worldwide outside the US.

-January 15, 2021 marked the first time a Disney Channel Original Series reached a fifth season with the season premiere of Bunk'd, followed by the premiere of Disney Channel's first horror series Secrets of Sulphur Springs.
+On January 15, 2021, a Disney Channel Original Series reached a fifth season for the first time with the season five premiere of Bunk'd, followed by the premiere of Disney Channel's first horror series Secrets of Sulphur Springs.

-On July 15, 2022, Zombies 3 was released on Disney+, the first Disney Channel Original Movie to do so, with its cable premiere following one month later on August 12.
+On July 15, 2022, Zombies 3 was released on Disney+, the first Disney Channel Original Movie to do so, with its cable premiere following a month later on August 12.

 On March 14, 2023, Disney Channel presented an alternate telecast of an NHL game produced by ESPN.
 This marked the first ever live sporting event for the network.
 The traditional telecast aired on ESPN.
 The simulcast returned in 2024, although the traditional telecast aired on ABC.

-Disney Channel's average viewership had declined from 2 million viewers in 2014 to a mere 132,000 in 2023.
+Disney Channel's average viewership had declined from two million viewers in 2014 to a mere 132,000 in 2023.
 In spite of the ratings decline, the American entertainment industry was continuing to benefit from Disney Channel's legacy, in that current Generation Z stars Sabrina Carpenter, Olivia Rodrigo, and Jenna Ortega had all begun or greatly advanced their careers on Disney Channel sitcoms.

-On September 30, 2024, Disney Channel introduced a brand new logo for the first time in 10 years.
-The new logo solely incorporates Disney’s corporate logo (and for the very first time in its 40-year history does not incorporates the Mickey Mouse head shape directly on the logo) with the word "CHANNEL" in a more standardized font.
+On September 30, 2024, Disney Channel introduced a brand new logo for the first time in ten years.
+The new logo solely incorporates Disney's corporate logo (and for the first time in its 40-year history did not incorporate the Mickey Mouse head shape directly on the logo) with the word "channel" in a more standardized font.
 The new rebranding officially debuted on February 1, 2025.